Arduino Nano Setup¶

 Barrel Connector to Screw Terminal Adapter if using the Nano Motor Shield

-Computer to load the software (Windows, Mac, Linux, Rasperry Pi)
+Computer to load the software (Windows, Mac, Linux, Raspberry Pi)

 Supported ESP8266 WiFi Option